shuijian7/IOS-Local-Restaurant/README.md

 # IOS-Local-Restaurant

-* This APP Built by Swift, It support basic UiKit module and UI function of:
+* This APP Built by Swift, It support basic module in App Frameworks:

+  * Foundation

+  * UIKit:
+   * UINavigation Controller and UIScrollView
-  * TableView, CollectionVIew implementaion with XIB cell
+   * UITableView and UICollectionView implementaion with XIB cell
+   * UISearchBar and UINavigationBar

-  * SearchBar, NavigationBar implementaion
+  * AppKit:
+   * NotificationCenter Operation for Keyboard show and hide
+   * Gesture for selfie, textfield in registration page.
    * IBOut and IBAction

-  * NotificationCenter Operation
+  * CallKit and MapKit:
+   * Phone call and GPS location allowed

-* It also support modules of Firebase library:
+  * Firebase Kit
    * Auth

 ## Starting Page